Depression

 Grief and depression

-It can be difficult to distinguish between grief and depression.
+It can be difficult to distinguish between grief & depression.
 They share many characteristics, but there are important differences.
 Grief is an entirely natural response to a loss, while depression is an illness.
 People who are grieving find feelings of sadness & loss come & go, but they're still able to enjoy things & look forward.
 People who are depressed constantly feel sad & can't look ahead.

 Other types of depression